leovantoji/Deep-Learning-Nanodegree/Notes.md

   - Calculate the values of the outputs.
 - In the **backpropagation process**, we minimize the network error slightly with each iteration, by adjusting the weights.
 - **Activation function** allows the network to represent non-linear relationships between its inputs and outputs.
 This is extremely important since most real world data is non-linear.
 The **activation function** contributes to the aforementioned **vanishing gradient** problem.
 More on this topic can be found [here](https://github.com/Kulbear/deep-learning-nano-foundation/wiki/ReLU-and-Softmax-Activation-Functions).
+- Reasons for using Mini-batch Gradient Descent are:
+  - Reduction of complexity of the training process.
+  - Noise reduction.
+- Applications of RNNs:
+  - Sentiment Analysis.
+  - Speech Recognition.
+  - Time Series Prediction.
+  - Natural Language Processing.
+  - Gesture Recognition.
+- RNNs are based on the same principles as those behind Feedforward NNs.
+Two main differences between RNNs and FFNNs.
+  - **Sequences** as inputs in the training phase.
+  - **Memory** elements.
+- Simple RNN is also known as Elman Network.
+- In RNNs, the state layer depended on the current inputs, their corresponding weights, the activation function and also on the previous state.
+In FFNNs, the hidden layer depended only on the current inputs and weights, as well as on an activation function.
+- The output vector is calculated in the exact same way as in FFNNs.
+  - Linear combination of the inputs to each output node with the corresponding weight matrix *W<sub>y</sub>*: *y<sub>t</sub> = s<sub>t</sub>W<sub>y</sub>*.
+  - Softmax function of the same linear combination: *y<sub>t</sub> = σ(s<sub>t</sub>W<sub>y</sub>)*.
+-

 ## Generative Adversarial Networks (GANs)
 - **GANs** are used to generate realistic data.